twplatformlabs/circleci-remote-docker/README.md

 - gzip
 - ca-certificates

-_See release notes or distribution dockerfiles for specific versions_
+_Review the build and CVE scan logs in the release artifacts for specific packages versions and known vulnerabilities (if any)._

 ### Tagging Scheme